flukeskywalker/nanoDD/README.md

 In simple terms, auto-regressive LMs generate text from left-to-right, while DDLMs generate a chunk of text in parallel.

 Example:

 ![img](./_img/sample.gif)

-This GIF shows how sampling from a pre-trained mask-based discrete diffusion model works using the [sampling script](./sample.py) in this repo.
+This GIF shows what sampling from a pre-trained masking-based discrete diffusion model looks like using the [sampling script](./sample.py) in this repo.
 We start out with the whole sequence composed of mask tokens (maximum "noise") and iteratively unmask --- and hence reduce the noise --- in the sequence.

 # Goals for this repo